windoze/esparrier/README.md

 3. Set environment variable for Rust ESP toolchain:
     * `source $HOME/export-esp.sh`
 4. Build and flash:
-    1. Set following environment variables:
+    1. (Optional) Set following environment variables:
         * `export WIFI_SSID="YOUR_WIFI_SSID"`
         * `export WIFI_PASSWORD="YOUR_WIFI_PASSWORD"`
         * `export BARRIER_SERVER="BARRIER_SERVER_IP:PORT"`
         * `export SCREEN_NAME="SCREEN_NAME"`
-        * `export SCREEN_WIDTH="SCREEN_WIDTH"`
-        * `export SCREEN_HEIGHT="SCREEN_HEIGHT"`
-        * `export REVERSED_WHEEL="true to reverse the mouse wheel, false to use the default"`
     2. Put your board in the download mode, then build and flash with `cargo run --release`.
 On M5Atom S3 Lite, you need to hold the reset button until the green LED turns on, then release the button.
 And you need to press the reset button again after flashing to exit the download mode.
+    3. If you skip the first step, the program will use default configurations, and it won't be able to connect to WiFi and Barrier/Deskflow server, you need to [update the configurations](#update-configurations) to make it work.

 ## Run

-1. Configure Barrier server to accept the screen name you set in the environment variable `SCREEN_NAME`, and make sure you turn off the TLS.
+1. Configure Barrier or Deskflow server to accept the screen name you set in the environment variable `SCREEN_NAME`, and make sure you turn off the TLS.
 2. Plug the board into the USB port.
-3. The LED should be red on start, then turn blue when the board is connected to the WiFi, and finally turn dim yellow when the board is connected to the Barrier server.
+3. The LED should be red on start, then turn blue when the board is connected to the WiFi, and finally turn dim yellow when the board is connected to the Barrier/Deskflow server.
-4. When Barrier enters the screen, the LED turns bright green, and when Barrier leaves the screen, the LED turns dim yellow.
+4. When Barrier/Deskflow enters the screen, the LED turns bright green, and when Barrier/Deskflow leaves the screen, the LED turns dim yellow.
 5. The board emulates a standard keyboard and an absolute mouse, it should work in any OS.
 6. USB HID boot protocol is used, so you should be able to use the board as a USB keyboard/mouse in BIOS/EFI or even if the OS doesn't have a driver for it.